UBC-MDS/introduction-machine-learning/chapters/en/slides/module3/module3_17.md

 Notes:

-Let’s pick `depth=5` which is where the mean cross-validation error is at a minimum.
+Let’s pick `max_depth=5` which is where the mean cross-validation score is at a maximum.

 Let’s now compare this error with the model’s test error.

-Is the test error comparable with the cross-validation error?

-Do we feel confident that this model would give a similar performance when deployed?
+We can take this `max_depth=5` build a new classifier and assess our model on the test set.

 ---

 ## The Golden Rule

-Even though we care the most about test error:
+Even though we care the most about test score:

 <center>